R&H Logo

 A common question our family law attorneys get on a regular basis is: is mediation required?
 The answer is: yes.

-Family law attorney Allision Sutton goes over the basics of mediation in the article.
+Family law attorneys go over the basics of mediation in the article.
 Why is mediation required?
 What’s the role of the mediator?
 Who attends mediation?
 This is terrific information for folks who have a family law matter, such as divorce or a post-decree modification.

 Have Questions for a Family Law Attorney?

 Our family law attorneys can answer your questions about divorce, child support modifications, alimony, and many more domestic relations issues.
-Call 303-688-0944 for a initial assessment or set up your meeting online.
+Call 303-688-0944 for an initial assessment or set up your meeting online.

 Is Mediation Required in Family Law Cases?